namannimmo10/LearningHowToLearnCourseraNotes/README.md

     > Teaching others can be an effective way to aid your own understanding.

-Procrastination-- (what is it?) well, all of us know :D by here are some tips to avoid it :)
+Procrastination-- (what is it?) well, all of us know :D but here are some tips to avoid it :)

    > When starting a task which we do not enjoy, the feeling of unease has a similar brain pattern to pain and so we swap to something more pleasant.
 This is called Procrastination.